Smoke free campuses

-For the health and wellbeing of all our students, our staff and visitors TAFE Queensland will be smoke free from 1 July, 2018.
+For the health and wellbeing of all our students, our staff and visitors TAFE Queensland is now smoke free.
 This decision reflects evolving societal norms and aligns with TAFE Queensland's responsibility and desire to provide healthy and vibrant campuses for all.

-By going smoke free, TAFE Queensland is supporting the health of our students, staff, contractors and visitors.
+TAFE Queensland is supporting the health of our employees, students, contractors and visitors by being smoke free.
 There is clear evidence to show that smoke free environments increase the rate of quitting and reduce the number of people taking up smoking.

-TAFE Queensland also has a legal responsibility to provide a safe workplace and to protect staff, students and visitors from the serious health risks associated with exposure to second-hand smoke.
+TAFE Queensland also has a legal responsibility to provide a safe workplace and to protect employees, students and visitors from the serious health risks associated with exposure to second-hand smoke.

-We recognise that our staff, students and visitors have a personal choice to smoke, but we also recognise the right for staff and students who do not smoke to work and study in an environment free from tobacco smoke.
+We recognise that our employees, students and visitors have a personal choice to smoke, but we also recognise the right for employees and students who do not smoke to work and study in an environment free from tobacco smoke.

-As of 1 July 2018 smoking will not be permitted anywhere within TAFE Queensland land, buildings, vehicles, facilities and other property owned or leased by or under the control of the organisation.
+Smoking is not permitted anywhere within TAFE Queensland land, buildings, vehicles, facilities and other property owned or leased by or under the control of the organisation.

 The smoke free policy relies on a community collective approach rather than enforcement.
-This community collective approach, coupled with consistent managing and signage, will support our people, students and visitors to feel empowered to remind people of the move to smoke free environments across our organisation.
+This community collective approach, coupled with consistent managing and signage, will support our people, students and visitors to feel empowered to remind people about the smoke free environments across our organisation.

 We are not doing this alone.
 The smoke free policy being implemented at TAFE Queensland has been implemented at many other TAFE campuses across Australia.
 In Queensland, TAFE Queensland and all public universities are also being supported by the Queensland Government smoke free Higher Education and Training initiative to implement smoke free policies.